-Learn about some of the career paths you can explore if you're interested in working in one of the major public health areas.
+Working in public health entails a wide range of career paths.
+Learn about some of the job titles you can explore if you're interested in working in one of the major public health areas.

 As a medical and health services manager, you’re responsible for planning and coordinating services in a health care facility, department, or medical clinic for doctors and nurses.
 You’ll have to stay up-to-date on changes to health care regulations, laws, and new technologies.
 This role may involve training staff, developing team goals, and monitoring budgets and performance, so it requires good organizational and communication skills.